Digital Design and Advertising

 About this course

-Developed and working closely alongside our Graphic Design degree, the Digital Design degree offers digital, campaign and commercially focused briefs through shared modules.
+Developed in close conjunction with our BA (Hons) course in Graphic Design, the BA (Hons) Digital Design course offers digital campaign and commercially focused briefs through shared modules.

-Throughout your three years of study, you will have access to a wide range of industry standard equipment, software and iMac’s in our large design studio.
+Throughout your three years of study, you have access to a wide range of industry-standard equipment, software and iMacs in our large design studio.

-You will have the creative freedom to experiment with emerging technologies in digital design from Virtual Reality and Augmented Reality as well as live projects from leading international design and advertising agencies.
-To name a few, we work with Visualsoft Ecommerce, Luxxlabs, LSM, 88 Design, Boho Zone, Innovation Labs & Narrative.
+There is the creative freedom to experiment with exhibition design and collaborate with other programmes to enhance your portfolio, as well as engage in live project work from leading international design and advertising agencies, which have included, Visualsoft Ecommerce, Luxxlabs, LSM, 88 Design, Boho Zone & Narrative.

 Modules